Mildywot/SongPi/README.md

-# Song Recognition with Blurred Background
+# SongPi (shitty name, I know) - Song Recognition with Blurred Background

 This project sets up a Python environment for recognizing songs using Shazamio, displaying album art with a blurred background, and dynamically adjusting text color based on background brightness.
 The project uses Tkinter for the GUI and PyAudio for recording audio.